 About "Permaculture Websites"

-The goal of this site is to have a dedicated repository of permaculture websites and to just generally appreciate these sites.
+The goal of this site (permaculturewebsites.org) is to share a repository of hyperlinks linking to websites about permaculture.
+In addition, the site aim to appreciate these sites.

 Permaculture websites are evidence of an on-going ecological restoration.
 To surf these websites is to turn the pages of a kind of chronicle detailing the regeneration of natural ecosystems.